prasadlakmal/hr-system-demo/README.md

 - `yarn build` to create a production build.
 - `yarn start` to run the production build.

+## Setup local sqlite database and Prisma ORM

+- Create `dev.db` file inside `prisma` directory (Skip this step if it's already there)
+  - `touch prisma/dev.db`
+- Make sure `.env` is there in the root level and it has following property.
+  - `DATABASE_URL="file:./dev.db"`
+- To migrate the schema to your local database, run the below command
+  - `npx prisma db push`

-## To seed database
+## Seed database

-- Run `yarn prisma-seed` to fill the sqlite database with 1000 mock data.
+Use the following script to pre-populate the database with 1000 of records.

+- `yarn prisma-seed`

 ## Features